stormchaserroleplaying/stormchaserRPG/Species/Halfling/Lightfoot/index.md

 Lightfoots are more prone to wanderlust than other halflings, and often dwell alongside other races or take up a nomadic life.
 In the world of Greyhawk, these halflings are called hairfeet or tallfellows.

-## Ability Score Increase
-Your Charisma score increases by 1.

 ## Naturally Stealthy
 You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.